Polyvagal Theory in Trauma Therapy: How to Regulate Your Nervous System and Feel Safer in Your Body

 As a matter of fact, ignoring the physical aspect of trauma responses could increase the intensity of therapy and decrease our tolerance for distress as we work through distressing memories.

 Polyvagal theory and the associated techniques help bridge the gap between the cognitive aspect of trauma treatment and the physical responses that are often experienced between sessions.
-This theory is based on observations of the nervous system as it observes and responds to threats in the environment.
+This theory is based on how the nervous system operates as it observes and responds to threats in the environment.
 Specifically, it is a theory about regulating the physiological responses to perceived threats.

 This is great when there’s a physical threat we need to protect ourselves from, however, when it is in response to a non-threatening trigger such as a distressing memory, these responses hijack our brains.